Register for

 Your Wish List

-Now that you have thought about the basics and your and your child’s practical needs, it’s time for a little dreaming.
+Now that you have thought about the basics and your child’s practical needs, it’s time for a little dreaming.
 Write down the key items on your wish list.
 Once the basics have been met, the points on your wish list may help you decide between two compelling schools.

 STEP 2 – Do your homework: Research private and independent schools